-The porterhouse is a composite steak coming from the point where the tenderloin and top loin meet.
-If you remove the bone and cut out the two steaks that make up the porterhouse, you will get a tenderloin steak and a top loin (or New York strip steak).
-That means if you are ordering a porterhouse, expect big portions!
+The porterhouse is a composite steak that's derived from the point where the tenderloin and top loin meet.
+If you remove the bone and cut out the two steaks that make up the porterhouse, you get a tenderloin steak and a top loin (or New York strip steak).
+So if you order a porterhouse, expect big portions!

 A good porterhouse should have a deep, rich color without any gray.
 The fat should be white and not yellow.
 Look for good marbling throughout the meat, particularly the loin portion.
 Don't try to get a bargain on a steak like this.
 While dry-aged and/or prime grade versions of the porterhouse will be expensive, you can find a good "choice" grade steak that is fresh and very flavorful.

-Serving a Porterhouse Steak
+Storing Porterhouse Steak